Register your Information for Free Stone Samples Sent Express to You!

 Limestone Quarries of Indiana, USA

 Limestone Capital of the United States,” Monroe County, Indiana houses the famed Indiana Limestone Belt.
-Quarries here have been operational since the 1820s, extracting a prized, buff-colored limestone known as Salem Limestone.
+Quarries in this area have been operational since the 1820s, extracting a prized, buff-coloured limestone known as Salem Limestone.
 This beautiful and durable stone has graced iconic structures like the Empire State Building, the National Cathedral, and numerous state capitol buildings across the US.

 Granite Belt Quarries, Queensland, Australia